Mississippi Civil Rights Sites Special Resource Study

 • The Biloxi office of Dr. Gilbert Mason Sr. who was a principal organizer of "wade-ins" beginning in 1959 to desegregate Biloxi's public beaches.
 He also helped organize voter registration drives and led other civil rights initiatives for 33 years.

 Other related sites in the state not specifically listed in the legislation may be identified and added to the list of potential study locations.
-Based on this legislated directive, the National Park Service is beginning a special resource study of nationally significant civil rights-related historic sites to determine the potential for the designation of a new national park unit in the state of Mississippi.
+Based on this legislated directive, the National Park Service is conducting a special resource study of nationally significant civil rights-related historic sites to determine the potential for the designation of a new national park unit in the state of Mississippi.
+The criteria used by the NPS to determine eligibility for establishment of a potential unit of the national park system include: national significance, suitability and feasibility of inclusion within the system, and the need for NPS management.
+Please use the "Links" tab on the left to find additional information on the criteria used to evaluate new national parklands.